 Seventeen species make up the Sylvilagus genus, all referred to as cottontail rabbits.
-These species include the swamp rabbit of the southern U.S., the eastern cottontail that ranges from eastern Canada and into South America, and the mountain cottontail found in the western U.S. All have a similar life cycle with only slight variations depending on the species and habitat conditions.
+These species include the swamp rabbit of the southern U.S., the sylvilagus floridanus (or eastern cottontail) that ranges from eastern Canada and into South America, and the mountain cottontail found in the western U.S. Among these, life cycle of wild rabbits is the same with only slight variations depending on the species and habitat conditions.

 Most cottontails breed only during the spring to fall months.
 The exceptions are with species that live in the warmer southern areas that have ample food year round.
 Males and females come together only for breeding and go their separate ways once the mating is completed.
 Females are constantly breeding.
-They will usually be pregnant with another litter before their current litter leaves the nest, according to the Animal Diversity Web.
+They will usually be pregnant with another litter before their current litter leaves the nest.

 Gestation and Litters